kaykay-dv/pocketsearch/README.md

     pocket_writer.insert(text="Hello world")
 ```

-Open a search index using a PocketReader:
+Open a search index using a PocketReader to perform searches:

 ```Python
 import pocketsearch